ynych/nebula-web-docker/README.md

 # Nebula Graph Studio

-Neubla Graph Studio (Studio for short) is a web-based visualization tool for Nebula Graph.
-With Studio, you can create a graph schema, import data, edit nGQL statements for data queries, and expore graphs in one stop.
+Nebula Graph Studio (Studio for short) is a web-based visualization tool for Nebula Graph.
+With Studio, you can create a graph schema, import data, edit nGQL statements for data queries, and explore graphs in one stop.

 ![Screenshot of Studio user interface](https://docs-cdn.nebula-graph.com.cn/nebula-studio-docs/st-ug-025.png "Studio user interface")

 ## Supported Nebula Graph versions

-Studio now supports Nebula Graph V1.1.0 or earlier versions only, but not Nebula Graph V2.0 pre-release.
+Studio now supports Nebula Graph v1.1.0 or earlier versions only, but not Nebula Graph v2.0.0-alpha.

 ## Documentation